wrogrammer/clean-ansible/README.md

 ### Features
 - find undefined Ansible variables

-  `Clean Ansible` is able to find undefined variables declared in Ansible: `tasks`, `playbooks`, and `templates`.
+  `clean-ansible` is able to find undefined variables declared in Ansible: `tasks`, `playbooks`, and `templates`.

 - find redundant Ansible variables

-  `Clean Ansible` is able to show the repeated Ansible variables based on Ansible variables precedence.
+  `clean-ansible` is able to show the repeated Ansible variables based on Ansible variables precedence.

 ------------
 ### Installation